Chaitanya-Keyal/Chrono2GCal/README.md

 - Adds exam events and deletes classes during the exam weeks.

 - Can also delete multiple events at once, if required, with an option to exclude certain events.

+### Todo:
+- Add a json parser for customising event parameters like colors, titles, extra info in desc, etc.
+- Delete classes on holidays